sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/9_Fragments,_Portals,_Refs/105_Portals.md

 #### Where is this useful ?
-This is useful for things that need to rendered outside of the code components, but is tied to them - like modals (which need state-flipper and other props), but should ideally be placed just beside the root `div` of the React app.
+This is useful for things that need to rendered outside of the code components, but is tied to them - like modals (which need state-flipper and other props, but should ideally be placed just beside the root `div` of the React app).